OptiKey/OptiKey/README.md

 # Supported Platforms

-* Windows Vista SP2 / Windows Server 2008 SP2 or later (so Windows 7, Windows 8, Windows 8.1, etc)
+OptiKey target the .Net 4.5 Framework, which is available from Windows Vista SP2 onwards.
+I believe this is the current list, but it should run anywhere the .Net 4.5 Framework can be installed:

+* Windows Vista, Service Pack 2
+* Windows 7
+* Windows 8
+* Windows 8.1
+* Windows 8.1, Update 1
+* Windows Server 2008, Service Pack 2
+* Windows Server 2008 R2, Service Pack 1
+* Windows Home Server 2011
+* Windows Server 2012
+* Windows Server 2012 R2
+* and anything later, so Windows 10...

 # Getting Started